Yuta811x/gnss-sdr-sim/README.md

 Usage: gnss-sdr-sim [options]
 Options:
   -q <gps_nav>     RINEX navigation file for QZSS ephemerides (any)
 ```

 ### Important Point
 QZSS and GPS navigation data must be from the same time.

-Differences in navigation data specifications make it impossible to read the data correctly.

 ### License